-Ōtaki to north of Levin Highway Project
+Condition Number

+Condition

+Bridges and Structures over Water Bodies (Waiauti Stream, Manakau Stream, Waikawa Stream, Kuku Streams and the Ohau River)

+RBS1

-Condition Number Condition Duidess iii. levels and size of outflow control devices; and iv. discharge outlets associated with each device; and v. natural groundwater level in metres below finished ground level of stormwater ponds, where soakage to ground is practiced. d Structures over Water Bodies (Waiauti Stream, Manakau Stream, Waikawa Stream, Kuku d the Ohau River) RBS1 Bridge design, construction and operation standards a) All bridges must be designed in accordance with the Waka Kotahi NZ Transport Agency's 'Bridge Manual SPIM/022 Third Edition, Amendment 43' dated May 2022 October 2018. b) The bridges must be constructed and maintained to avoid causing any aggradation or scouring of the bed that may inhibit the passage of fish upstream and downstream at all flows. c) Any discharge of sediment into water directly caused by bridge construction activities must not, after reasonable mixing, cause any change in visual clarity in the water body by more than 30% for more than twenty-four (24) hours in total across five (5) consecutive days, where reasonable mixing is defined as seven (7) times the bed width. c) The works authorised by these resource consents must not affect the ability of the water bodies to convey flood flows or floating or flood borne debris.
-RBS2 Public access a) Except as provided for by clause (b), existing public access to and along water bodies must be maintained. b) Public access to and along water bodies may be temporarily restricted as a result of works authorised by these resource consents where necessary to protect public health and safety.
-RBS3 Bridge as-built plans a) Within twelve (12) months of the completion of construction of the structure over each of the Waiauti Stream, Manakau Stream Waikawa Stream, Kuku Streams and the Ohau River, a certification statement and as-built plans must be provided to the Regional Council.
-Works in th e Bed of Water Bodies RWB1 Permanent culvert design standards a) All permanent culverts must be designed in accordance with: i. the Waka Kotahi NZ Transport Agency's 'Bridge Manual SPIM/022 Third Edition, Amendment 43' dated May 2022October 2018; ii. the Waka Kotahi NZ Transport Agency 'Stormwater Treatment Standard for State Highway Infrastructure' dated May 2010; and iii. the Waka Kotahi NZ Transport Agency 'P46 Stormwater Specification' dated 2016. b) Culverts must be designed and constructed to not adversely affect the ability of a water body to convey flows up to and including one (1%) percent annual exceedance probability (AEP) (1 in 100 year) flood event via the culverts and overland flow paths. c) Fish passage must be provided in accordance with Condition RFE2A.
-RWB2 Works in the bed of water bodies standards
+Bridge design, construction and operation standards

+- All bridges must be designed in accordance with the Waka Kotahi NZ Transport Agency's 'Bridge Manual SPIM/022 Third Edition, Amendment 3' dated October 2018. - b) The bridges must be constructed and maintained to avoid causing any aggradation or scouring of the bed that may inhibit the passage of fish upstream and downstream at all flows. - c) Any discharge of sediment into water directly caused by bridge construction activities must not, after reasonable mixing, cause any change in visual clarity in the water body by more than 30% for more than twenty-four (24) hours in total across five (5) consecutive days, where reasonable mixing is defined as seven (7) times the bed width. - c) The works authorised by these resource consents must not affect the ability of the water bodies to convey flood flows or floating or flood borne debris.

+RBS2

+Public access

+- Except as provided for by clause (b), existing public access to and along water bodies must be maintained. - b) Public access to and along water bodies may be temporarily restricted as a result of works authorised by these resource consents where necessary to protect public health and safety.

+RBS3

+Bridge as-built plans

+a) Within twelve (12) months of the completion of construction of the structure over each of the Waiauti Stream, Manakau Stream Waikawa Stream, Kuku Streams and the Ohau River, a certification statement and as-built plans must be provided to the Regional Council.

+Works in the Bed of Water Bodies

+RWB1

+Permanent culvert design standards

+- a) All permanent culverts must be designed in accordance with: - the Waka Kotahi NZ Transport Agency's 'Bridge Manual SPIM/022 Third Edition, Amendment 3' dated October 2018; - ii. the Waka Kotahi NZ Transport Agency 'Stormwater Treatment Standard for State Highway Infrastructure' dated May 2010; and - iii. the Waka Kotahi NZ Transport Agency 'P46 Stormwater Specification' dated 2016. - b) Culverts must be designed and constructed to not adversely affect the ability of a water body to convey flows up to and including one (1%) percent annual exceedance probability (AEP) (1 in 100 year) flood event via the culverts and overland flow paths. - c) Fish passage must be provided in accordance with Condition RFE2.

+RWB2

+Works in the bed of water bodies standards